 Do online betting sites use real money?

-Yes, absolutely!
-The sites listed here allow bettors to deposit real cash into their gambling account and play for actual rewards.
+Indeed!
+The sites mentioned here allow individual players to deposit real money into their betting accounts and bet for real returns.